fsackur/GlueCode/notes.md

 This is what you should not do.
 This has a large and ragged surface area.
-It’s deeply coupled to both APIs, it’s hard to break down into testable chunks, and it’s hard to reuse if you want to also spin up more instances when an advertising campaign kicks off.
+ - It’s deeply coupled to both APIs
+ - it’s hard to break down into testable chunks
+ - it’s hard to reuse if you want to also, say, spin up more instances when an advertising campaign kicks off.
+ - the field names won't match in the APIs you’re using, so you are going to have variable names that don't make sense in the entire context

 I advocate that there’s little extra time involved in making wrapper code for each API that exposes the functionality you need.
 Then your glue code will interface the two pieces of wrapper code together.

 That keeps your business logic separate to your implementation details.

-You won’t find that the field names match in the APIs you’re using, so this is your opportunity to push all the translation code into the wrapper modules and let your glue code have more internal consistency.
+It will push all the translation code into the wrapper modules and let your glue code have more internal consistency.

 This is also your opportunity to let your glue code be completely covered with unit tests, so you don’t have to run full end-to-end tests on every code change.